 Enrolled agents are held to the standards of the Department of Treasury's Circular 230, which lists IRS regulations.
 NAEA members must additionally comply with the Association's code of ethics and rules of professional conduct or they risk losing their memberships.

-How Can You Find an Enrolled Agent?
+How to Find an Enrolled Agent

 EA eligibility is stringent and exacting, so EAs advertise their status, and rightly so.
 You should find the "EA" designation following their names in professional directories, or even online.
 You can also call 800-424-4339, an EA referral service, or visit the NAEA website for a complete list of current agents.

 Keep the continuing education and ethical requirements in mind if you select someone from a directory.
 Someone who as an EA yesterday might not still be an EA today.
 Do a little homework and check with the EA referral service or the NAEA as well.
 You can also verify an enrolled agent's status directly with the IRS.